-Al-Manhal is a social-enterprise bookstore and bakery opening in the heart of the Old City of Damascus, on the famed Straight Street, as Syria begins a long-awaited new chapter after more than five decades of brutal totalitarianism and 14 years of devastating conflict.
+Al-Manhal is a social-enterprise bakery and library in the heart of the Old City of Damascus, on the famed Straight Street, currently in its soft opening phase.

 In Arabic, Al-Manhal means The Fount—a place to which one comes to quench their thirst for ideas and nourishment.